CraigChaus/Sketchy-Mine-/docs/system.md

   1.Socket.IO component, which provides our Client Web Browser component realtime web application ( communication between webclient and servers).

-  2.Database controller component, Data from the Socket.io component is streamed to the Database controller component, which in turn is connected to the database.
+  2.Authentication, is for authenticating the user info using JWT with 2 seperate middleware which one of them checks if the user is a moderator or not.

   3.Socket Handler, the socket handler defines the functionality of the sockets and is the layer that processes the incoming message events.

-  4.Authentication, is for authenticating the user info using JWT with 2 seperates middleware which one of them checks if the user is a moderator or not.
+  4.Database controller component, Data from the Socket.io component is streamed to the Database controller component, which in turn is connected to the database.